Start improving with Life QI today

 Sign-up

-In recent years, it is increasingly common that the Six Sigma approach is combined with elements of the Lean method, referred to as Lean Six Sigma.
-The processes are complimentary as where Six Sigma focusses on eliminating defects and reducing variation, Lean is focussed on improving flow and eliminating waste.
+In recent years, the Six Sigma approach is sometimes combined with elements of the Lean method, and referred to as Lean Six Sigma.
+The processes are complimentary, as where Six Sigma focusses on eliminating defects and reducing variation, Lean is focused on improving flow and eliminating waste.

 The data collected in the measure phase are examined to determine the root cause of the problem and identify areas for improvement.

-This is where steps are taken to ensure successful improvements are sustained over time and don’t reverting back to the ‘old way’.
-This includes continued monitoring of key measures and the embedding of the improvements through the modification of systems (like documentation or training)
+This is where steps are taken to ensure successful improvements are sustained over time and don’t revert back to the ‘old way’.
+This includes continued monitoring of key measures and the embedding of the improvements through the modification of systems (like documentation or training).

-Six Sigma strives for near perfection in processes – this zero tolerance for mistakes mean it is well suited for healthcare improvement.
-This is particularly true in improvement focussed on minimising medical errors.
-Because so much effort is put into the preparation part of the process, DMAIC is perfect for large or complex improvement projects that come with big risks or will be expensive to implement.
+Six Sigma’s zero tolerance for mistakes mean it is well suited for healthcare improvement, particularly true in improvement focussed on minimising medical errors.
+As so much effort is put into the preparation part of the process, DMAIC is perfect for large or complex improvement projects that come with big risks or will be expensive to implement.

-The approach is sometimes criticised for being too rigid in nature, therefore limiting the scope of projects to which it can be applied and making it slow to recognise improvements.
-Whilst big focus is put on understanding the problem, the Six Sigma process is largely linear, particularly when compared to other techniques such as PDSA which aim for incremental change.
+However, the approach is sometimes criticised for being too rigid in nature, therefore limiting the scope of projects to which it can be applied and making it slow to recognise improvements.
+Whilst big focus is put on understanding the problem, the Six Sigma process is largely linear, particularly when compared to other techniques such as PDSA, which aim for incremental change.

 Typically, Six Sigma is used by organisations where the methodology is formally incorporated, directed by highly trained certified individuals (using a martial arts derived belt grading approach), and is less applicable on an ad-hoc basis.

-These are some of the reasons that it is commonly combined with elements of the Lean methodology in a hybrid, Lean Six Sigma approach.
+It is for this reason that it is sometimes combined with elements of the Lean methodology in a hybrid, Lean Six Sigma approach, which may be approach to explore when you are considering which methodology to use in your organisation.

 Full access to all Life QI features and a support team excited to help you.
 Quality improvement has never been easier.